Dave932/Product-Development-Assignment/README.md

 I start binning the income variable into 3 categories so that I have a better chance of visualizing it.

-Source of the dataset: Kaggle or University of California, school of information and Computer Science machine learning repository.
+Source of the dataset: Kaggle repository.